MS Astor: Exterior design

-Externally, the 1987-built Astor was designed to be almost identical to the 1981-built Astor, but approximately 12 m longer.
+Externally, the 1987-built Astor was designed to be almost identical to the Astor of 1981, but approximately 12 m longer.
 Due to the similar design the ships were distinguishable only due to the additional windows below the first lifeboat on the 1987 ship.
 Both Astors were designed with a sharply raked bow, a relatively low, terraced superstructure and a large, square funnel.

-In Marlan Corporation service, the Astor was initially painted with a white hull and superstructure, a red decorative stripe separating the hull and superstructure, and red/blue funnel with a large white cross painted on it alongside the letters ML.
+In Marlan Corporation service, Astor was initially painted with a white hull and superstructure, a red decorative stripe separating the hull and superstructure, and red/blue funnel with a large white cross painted on it alongside the letters ML.
 This was later altered so that the decorative stripe was extended to cover the entire lowest superstructure deck, while the funnel was painted white with red stripes.
-As Feodor Dostoevskiy, the decorative stripe on the hull reverted to the same form as in the original livery, while the funnel was painted white with blue exhaust pipes and a wide red stripe with the hammer and sickle emblem on it.
+As Feodor Dostoevskiy, the decorative stripe on the hull reverted to the same form as in the original livery, while the funnel was painted white with blue exhaust pipes and a wide red stripe carrying the hammer and sickle emblem.

 In Transocean Tours service the ship received a livery with a narrower light/dark blue decorative stripe on the hull, a white funnel with blue exhaust pipes, a thin light/dark blue stripe with Transocean Tours' large T logo in the middle.